-General: The Fire and Rescue Training Center building is a single-story building constructed in 1968.
+- General: The Fire and Rescue Training Center building is a single-story building constructed in 1968.
 This facility is has an identical floorplan as Fire/Med #3 before that facility's renovation.
 This facility includes a large truck bay, a meeting room, a kitchen space, and small storage areas.
-This facility is relatively unoccupied except for scheduled training sessions.

-visibility compared to more modern lighting solutions and use significantly more energy facility.
-Electric reheat allows for individual control in each sleeping dorm at an

-HVAC Systems: Rooftop packaged units provide both heating and cooling to this
+This facility is relatively unoccupied except for scheduled training sessions. - Building Envelope: The facility is constructed of primarily brick with some cast-inplace concrete. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
+Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output. - HVAC Systems: Rooftop packaged units provide both heating and cooling to this - Energy Management Systems: The current systems are controlled by standard thermostats.